It happens in life, even to the best of us: we make mistakes.

 Step 5: Move on.

-Some people won’t accept your apology.
-Some people are just trying to evoke a response.
+Some people won’t accept your apology, and some are just trying to evoke a response.
 Don’t feed the trolls.
 Debating will only continue to push the issue into the spotlight.
 Remember, most people will forget you made a mistake pretty quickly.
-If you stop engaging with people who are bringing it up, you can move forward.
+You can move forward if you stop engaging with people who are bringing it up.

 Step 6: Examine your policies and make changes.

 Do what you can to show responsibility and avoid repeat problems.
-People will forgive you once, but they may not be able to look the other way if mistakes happen again and again.
+People will forgive you once, but they may not be able to look the other way if mistakes happen repeatedly.

 You might also like